Reno Police Department

 Police Explorer Post 2104

 We are looking for young men and women who are interested in exploring career in Law Enforcement.
-The Reno Police Department Explorer Post meets every Monday at 6:00 PM at the Reno Police Department 455 E. 2nd Street.
+The Reno Police Department Explorer Post meets every Monday at 6:00 PM.
 Locations may vary depending on the training for that day.

 The Reno Police Explorer Post is a program for young men and women interested in learning about future careers in the field of law enforcement.
 Designed for students between the ages of 14 and 20, the Explorer Post offers youths the opportunity to be involved in their community while making new friends and gaining valuable knowledge.
 The Reno Police Explorer Post provides educational training programs for young adults on the purposes, mission, and objectives of law enforcement.
 The program provides career orientation experiences, leadership opportunities, and community service activities.
 The primary goals of the program are to help young adults choose a career path within law enforcement and to challenge them to become responsible citizens of their communities and the nation.